byexamples/byexample/CONTRIBUTING.md

 (a set of hooks) is not enough, open an issue and propose an extension for ``Concern``.

-In this way we your contributions can be merged and shipped in the next release without worrying to be incompatible with previous versions.
+In this way your contributions can be merged and shipped in the next release without worrying to be incompatible with previous versions.

 But if you have the feeling that something cool is missing, don't be afraid